Use Copy Paste Manager faster

 How to use it

-2. Add password managers, banking apps, private browsers, or custom bundle IDs.
+2. Add password managers, banking apps, private browsers, or any custom app.

-3. Copy from an excluded app and confirm it is not saved.
+3. Copy from the excluded app once and confirm it does not appear in history.

 Tips

-• Exclude by bundle ID when possible because app names can change.
+• Use bundle IDs when possible; app names can change.

 Hotkeys